Central High School (Louisville, Kentucky): Athletics

+Central High School's band features the "C PHI" drumline, performing alongside the "Honeybees", "The Twirlettes" and the "Stingettes" majorette dance team.
+It is the first in the county to incorporate majorettes into the band.

 In the 1950s, Central High School won three national basketball high school championships.

 In 1983, Central High School won the WAVE-TV's High Q Championship.
 In 2007, when Central won the 3A State Football Championship, Head Coach Ty Scroggins became the first African-American high school coach in Kentucky history to win a state football championship.
 On December 12, 2008, Central's football team repeated the feat of winning the 3A State Championship, becoming the first Louisville public high school to do so in 44 years.
-In 2008, Central was listed by U.S. News & World Report as one of America's best high schools.

 Louisville Central's 2007, 2008, 2010, 2011, 2012 and 2018 football team become 3A champions and their basketball team won 2008's regional basketball championship.
-It one of two schools in the county attending the sweet sixteen games.
-Their band, featuring the "Yellow Jacket Drumline", "The Twirlettes" and the "Stingettes" majorette dance team, has become one of the most talented musical ensembles in the region; it is also the first in the county to incorporate majorettes.

-In 2009, the Central High School basketball team (which started 0-8) repeated as regional basketball champions and advanced to the sweet sixteen championship game against Holmes High School.
+In 2009, the Central High School basketball team (which started 0–8) repeated as regional basketball champions and advanced to the sweet sixteen championship game against Holmes High School.
 Central also swept the boys' and girls' 2-A Track & Field Regional Championship titles.

 In 2010 Central made history by beating the Belfry Pirates to win the 3A Conference Championship.
 This is their 3rd championship in four seasons.

 In 2011 Central again made history by beating Phillip Haywood's' Belfry Pirates in the KHSAA 3A State Championship.
 This was their 4th Championship in five seasons.

 In December 2012 for the 3rd consecutive year Central High School claimed the KHSAA 3A State Championship.
-They defeated the Belfry Pirates with a score of 12-6.
+They defeated the Belfry Pirates with a score of 12–6.
 This was their 5th championship in 6 seasons.

 On November 30, 2018, the Yellow Jackets won another KHSAA 3A State Championship, their first under coach Marvin Dantzler.

-Central High School is located at 1130 W. Chestnut Street, and the principal is Dr. Tamela Compton.

 Racial preference controversy

 Until 2000, all high schools in Jefferson County were required to maintain a percentage of African-American students between 15 and 50%.
 In 2000, a group of black parents sued after their children were denied admission to Central High School.
-As a result, U.S. District Judge John Heyburn II struck down the use of race-conscious school assignment procedures for Jefferson County magnet and traditional schools such as Central.
+As a result, in 2007 U.S. District Judge John Heyburn II struck down the use of race-conscious school assignment procedures for Jefferson County magnet and traditional schools such as Central.